RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

 * The following query attempts to locate items that are printdisabled only, do NOT have ISBNs in metadata, but are good scanned books `collection:printdisabled AND NOT collection:inlibrary AND NOT openlibrary_edition:* AND NOT isbn:* AND collection:internetarchivebooks` there are 13,708 results, but most appear to have incomplete titles ... strangely _with_ ISBNs in the title field.
 It looks like these have stalled in the scanning process somehow?

 ## Orphaned items with ocaid
+This problem affects the ability of items to become synchronised using the existing mechanisms.
+The requirement for including both `work` id and `edition` id is affected.
+The solution is to resolve and add works for all editions which don't have them.
+This overall effort is being tracked on (another wiki page)[https://github.com/internetarchive/openlibrary/wiki/Orphaned-Editions-Planning], but the following notes relate to orphans with OCAIDs.

 remaining total @ 26 June 2019: 38347